KonjikiNoYami1991/vpy2x/README.md

  - click on "Start" and wait

 ## Notes
- - This is not another job server watcher, it simply manage encode jobs via GUI the same way of VSEdit Job Server Watcher.
+ - This is not another job server watcher, it simply manages encode jobs via GUI the same way of VSEdit Job Server Watcher.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.